0207 856 0464 BOOK A CONSULTATION

 Treatments for trouble sleeping

-We use a range of methods to help people experiencing poor sleep.
+We use a range of methods to help people experiencing poor sleep

 During the first stage, we usually ask you to keep a sleep diary to track your sleep-wake cycles.
 We’ll also ask about your thoughts, beliefs and attitudes around sleep.
 Following this, we can make recommendations for altering any dysfunctional sleep behaviours and teach you skills to develop better sleep.
 When mental health disorders affect your sleep, we help you take appropriate steps as part of a detailed care plan.
 Typically we create this in collaboration with your doctor.